Understanding Late Payments

-If your loan enters default, don’t panic but do act.
-You’re still in control, and we’re here to help.
-You can use the app to to help you update your information and schedule missed payments or contact support for scheduling assistance to minimize credit impact.
+If you’re still within your grace period, you can use the app to to help you update your information and schedule missed payments.
+If you’re outside the grace period or need help, contact support for scheduling assistance to minimize credit impact.

 What Happens When My Loan is Charged Off?

-Once a loan becomes charged off, it may be outsourced to a third party collection partner to assist in collecting payments.
-The collection partner will reach out to you at the email you have on file with Possible informing you of the balance due and to arrange payments.
-We recommend working with the collection partner to ensure your payment information stays up to date with Possible and the collection partner.
+Once a loan is charged off, it may be transferred to a third-party collection partner like TrueAccord or Indebted.
+This partner will contact you at the email address you have on file with Possible to notify you of your balance and help arrange a repayment plan.

 How can I reverse a negative mark on my credit report?

-Negative marks can't be reversed unless there's an error in Possible's report.
+Negative marks can't be reversed or deleted unless there's an error in Possible's report.

 Possible is bound by federal regulation to report accurate information.
 If there was an error in our system that prevented your payment from being made on time, we are happy to amend the reports.
 Unfortunately, if your loan payments were late without error on our end, we can't go back and report them on time.